 What's the difference between a credit union and a bank?

-- Credit unions are not-for-profit financial cooperatives that exist solely to serve their members.
-This cooperative structure is why credit unions are tax-exempt.
+- Credit unions are not-for-profit financial cooperatives that exist to serve their members.
+The members are the owners of their credit union, and there are no outside stockholders.
+This cooperative structure is the reason credit unions are exempt from some taxes.

 How can I tell if I’m eligible to join Virginia Credit Union?

 It's easy to join us.
 Learn more or contact Member Services at (804) 323-6800 or (800) 285-6609 so we can help you.

 Is Virginia Credit Union federally insured?

 Yes, Virginia Credit Union is federally insured by the National Credit Union Administration, a U.S. Government Agency.